Linux

 The Linux checklist.

-1. Download the Linux AppImage from the emailed beta link.
+1. Download the Linux AppImage from the emailed download link.

-2. Make it executable and launch it from your desktop or terminal.
+2. Make it executable, run --install, then launch it from the menu or terminal.

-3. Run Doctor if the FFB2 is detected but not accessible.
+3. Run Support checks if the FFB2 is detected but not accessible.

 4. Connect X-Plane or MSFS, pick a profile, then arm from the cockpit ARM gauge.